Category Archives: Projects

 2. Irrigation lines roughed in and trimmed, also the correct depth dug to accommodate the valve box ensuring that the lid would be at the correct height above the ground.

-3. I used a wooden baton with pipe clips spaced at the valve outlet centres to keep the irrigation lines in the correct position without causing any strain on the valves.
+3. I used a wooden baton with pipe clips spaced at the valve outlet centers to keep the irrigation lines in the correct position without causing any strain on the valves.

 4. After the pipe were connected to the valves and the valves to the manifold, the valve box body was notched to accept the pipes and then placed over the completed assembly, rather than work with the box in place.

 5. Valve box all levelled and backfilled with pea gravel, decorative white stone is inside the box as I think it looks good, a 25mm conduit was ran from the controller to the valve, through this passes a 5 core 1.0mm2 cable, one core for each valve solenoid and a common return.
-All connections were made in an Wiska-Combi 308 IP66 rated enclosure.
+All connections were made in an Wiska-Combi 308 IP66 rated enclosure filled with Magic-Gel after termination.

 6. All tested and ready for closing up.